Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 The function seems so long and tedious that one might lose heart in the entire endeavour of ever getting to the root of the crash.
 But wait till you get to the line number **202**!
-Here we must stop and thank Microsoft for kindly providing us with debug symbols for the entire set of OS modules. <!-- The benefits it brings to the craft of kernel-mode debugging can hardly be overestimated.--> The name "CSRSRV!CsrInitFailReason" is more than telling of its purpose -- it stores an error index indicating which part of the function had failed.
+Here we must stop and thank Microsoft for kindly providing us with debug symbols for the entire set of OS modules. <!-- The benefits it brings to the craft of kernel-mode debugging can hardly be overestimated.--> The name "CSRSRV!CsrInitFailReason" is more than telling of its purpose -- it stores an error index indicating which part of the function has failed.
 Why, we should check its value!

 <div class="env-header">cdb: CSRSRV!CsrInitFailReason</div>
 {% highlight nasm linenos %}